AmadeoMartell/IntraBooking/README.md

 You can also run the application with a local PostgreSQL instance and an embedded servlet container.

 1. Start PostgreSQL and create a database matching the values in `.env` (e.g. `exampleDB`).
+2. Set up database tables by `schema.sql` and define main statuses with `data.sql`.
-2. Set the following environment variables before running Maven (or define them in your IDE):
+2. Add the following environment variables before running Maven (or define them in your IDE):
    ```bash
    export SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/exampleDB
    export SPRING_DATASOURCE_USERNAME=exampleName